Full view (jpeg: 78.86 KB)

 "Carrying a heavy child in the arms...is not only a wearisome occupation, but often one which...is the cause of serious injuries.."
 His invention became wildly popular in Great Britain and the United States.

 The bicycle was another 19th century invention that vastly improved daily life by providing cheap and easy personal transportation.

-The five-bay Federal brick house, located at 12 East Stafford Avenue was built in 1818 by Arora Buttles.
-The porch is a later Vicorian additon.
+The five-bay Federal brick house, located at 12 East Stafford Avenue, was built in 1818 by Arora Buttles.
+The porch is a later Vicorian addition.
 Its early owners were prominent community leaders: Buttles a mason and builder, Abner Henry Pinney a merchant, Sidney Brown a cooper and grocer.
 The house is presently occupied by the High Road Gallery, which exclusively exhibits the work of Central Ohio artists.